syncfusion-content/maui-docs/MAUI/TreeMap/getting-started.md

 ## Step 3: Register the handler

-The [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) nuGet is a dependent package for all Syncfusion controls of .NET MAUI.
+The [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% tabs %}
 {% highlight C# tabtitle="MauiProgram.cs" hl_lines="1 8" %}